History and History of Art (joint honours)

 Field trips

 Field trips are given prominence within the programme.
-They feature in many modules and typically visit local or regional sites of artistic importance, whether galleries, buildings, events or festivals.
+They feature in many modules and we typically visit local or regional sites of artistic importance, whether galleries, buildings, events or festivals.
 The Field Work in Art History module takes the form of an extended visit to an important European artistic centre, usually Paris.
 Field trips enable students to experience artefacts first-hand and gain a greater understanding of their institutional, historical, and professional contexts.
 They also enable you to relate your own practice to current and emerging practices and technologies and global trends.

 Assessment